netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    * access operation
    * write access

-   The following terms are defined in this document:
+   This document defines the following term:

+   immutable flag:
-   immutable flag: A read-only state value the server provides to describe immutability of the data, which is conveyed via a YANG metadata annotation called "immutable" with a boolean value.
+   : A read-only state value the server provides to describe immutability of the data, which is conveyed via a YANG metadata annotation called "immutable" with a boolean value.